dedupeio/dedupeio-web-api-docs/docs/Endpoints.rst

   3. **more than one** of the matches returned is correct - the canonical database is not canonical and products should be merged

-Any changes to the canonical database must be made by the user.
-Dedupe will not have write access to the user's database.

 Providing training from matches
 ===============================